Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/system-architecture/data_flow.md

 ### Rec Eng.
 The recommendation engine takes in requests from the FF App and in turn calls a Mongo Aggregation pipeline.
 The recommendation engine is responsible for calculating the weights for each color in the source image.
+This means that the recommendation algorithm imposes opinions on the Mongo Aggregation pipeline depending on the colors that need to be matched.
+For example, the recommendation engine will assign weights such that the MongoDB aggregation pipeline assigns more importance to matching vibrant colors in the color palette than it assigns to near-black or near-white colors.
-The recommendation engine is responsible for calculating complementatry colors to feed into the mongo aggregation pipeline.
+The recommendation engine is responsible for calculating complementatry colors to feed into the Mongo aggregation pipeline.
+This involves determining which of the colors in the color palette is the "dominant" color.

 ## Data Lakes
 ### User Pieces